-There is one new article published each week at Emotionally Resilient Living.
+There is one new article published at the beginning of each week at Emotionally Resilient Living.
 In addition to the latest post delivered to your inbox, subscribers receive the Resilient Living Weekly Newsletter with tips, inspiration, and member only content, as well as discounts on new books and courses.

 As a special bonus, members also receive a free “Welcome” gift.

 Discover Resilient Living.
 This isn’t just teaser or preview, but a highly targeted and actionable digital guide designed to help you begin creating a roadmap that will put you firmly in the driver’s seat of your life journey.

 Facebook fan?
 I’ve recently launched a brand new page – Emotionally Resilient Living.
 In addition to the latest articles, I’ll be sharing inspiring stories of resilience, everyday heroes, motivation and valuable tips.

 Google Plus?
 I post often here and my most popular Collections include, Resilient Living, It’s Your Time Now, Self-Care, and Journaling for Personal Growth.
 My newest Collections are the Business of Being an Author and Making a Difference.